 Housing prices in Rogers seem to go up and down along with the economy.
 At one time it was difficult to find new affordable housing and once more affordable housing was being built within reach for the low to moderate-income families and individuals, getting qualified became a barrier to the prospective low-income home owner.
-Home loan requirements are difficult for the low-income individual or family because many of the banks now require a 20% down payment.
-That can be difficult for many.
+Home loan requirements are difficult for the low-income individual or family because many of the banks now require a 20% down payment making it difficult for many.

 The City, through its Community Development Department, is working on a plan to increase the amount of affordable housing in Rogers over the next 10 to 20 years.
-The Rogers Municipal Code will be amended to require inclusion of a specific number of affordable units in a range of sizes in the new downtown Rogers' housing development.
+Community Development is looking at amending the Rogers Municipal Code which could require inclusion of a specific number of affordable units in a range of sizes in the new downtown Rogers' housing development.
 Tiny homes are seeing a rise in the City with development approved by the City for a "tiny home" subdivision near downtown.
 These homes are selling between \$40,000 and \$70,000.
-Another "tiny home" subdivision will start development in 2020.
+Another "tiny home" subdivision has been approved by the Rogers Planning Commission.
+We should see construction began in 2021 or 2022.
 The City will look for incentives for affordable housing developments.
 The Community Development Block Grant (CDBG) Office is looking at ways CDBG funding can be used to help with those incentives and/or assist with new affordable housing.
-The City will continue with their housing rehabilitation program using CDBG funds with hopes to increase the number of houses we do in this Five Year Consolidated Plan Year, 2018-2022.
-This supports our low income families/individuals maintain their homes.
+The City will continue with their housing rehabilitation program using CDBG funds with hopes to increase the number of houses we do in our Five- Year Consolidated Plan covering years 2018-2022.
+This supports our low-income families/individuals and helps them to maintain their homes.